Copyright © 2013 Wiley Periodicals Inc.

 Helvetica typeface is preferred for lettering of figures.
 All letters, numbers, and symbols must be at least 2 mm high.
 Courier typeface should be used for sequence figures.
 Number the figures in one consecutive series with Arabic numerals, and key them into the text.
 Submit a brief descriptive legend with each figure; do not repeat results in figure legends.
 Legends for each figure should not exceed 200 words.
 Abbreviations used in figures and legends must match exactly those used in the text.

-Submission of potential cover photos is encouraged; upon submission, these should be uploaded as a supplemental figure entitled,"cover photo".
+Submission of potential cover figures is highly encouraged.
+Upon submission, these can be uploaded as "Cover Figure" in the File Designation menu.
 A minimum resolution of 300 dpi and size of 8.5 x 11 inches is required for consideration.

 Color figures are published free of charge.
 Authors are encouraged to group color figures onto a single page without sacrificing the clarity of the manuscript.
 The publisher reserves the right to regroup figures and change their size and position to use color pages efficiently.